UlrikeScherer/Fish-Tracking-Visualization/README.md

 Project: Developing Exploration Behavior

 Holds the scripts to visualize the molly's trajectory.
-The resulting pdfs are contained in the folder [tex/trajectory](tex/trajectory).
+The folder [tex/trajectory](tex/trajectory) contains the resulting pdfs.
-The make use of the links to the mp4 and csv files connect to the server `loopbio_data`.
+To make use of the links to the mp4 and csv-files -- connect to the server `loopbio_data`.
 Currently the links work for MacOX systems and best with [Adobe Reader](https://get.adobe.com/de/reader/).
 The Preview.app somehow has permission problems to open files, at least on my system.

 #### Build
 To compile the *Cython* code run
 + Mac: `CC='gcc-11' python3 setup.py build_ext --inplace`
 + Unix: `python3 setup.py build_ext --inplace`

-#### Run
+#### Trajectory Visualization PDFs
+[tex/env.sh](tex/env.sh) contains the paths to the trajectory data.
+One can configure these to point to the correct location of the data.
+Reading the data directly from the server `loopbio_data` results in long running times.
+It is recommended use a external hard drive holding the data.
-It requires to have the Folders `FE_block1_autotracks_front` and `FE_block1_autotracks_back` in the parent directory containing the trajectory data.
-Accessing the data from the serve is clearly possible but very slow.
+Accessing the data from the server is very slow.
-To generate the trajectory visualizations
-`python3 main.py` and then `cd tex` to run the latex script:
+To generate the trajectory visualizations, run `python3 main.py` and then `cd tex` to run the `latex` script:
 `bash build-trajectories.sh`

+#### Activity metrics
+* run: `python3 main.py metric={metric}`
+For the metric argument use one out of `metric={activity, angle, tortuosity, entropy}`

 #### Metrics:
 + step length is the length of the vector drawn between to consecutive data frames.